 MSP Breastfeeding or Pumping Rooms

-If you’re comfortable breastfeeding in public, you absolutely can and should nurse at the MSP airport gates, restaurants, or airplane lounges.
+If you’re comfortable breastfeeding in public, you legally can and should safely nurse at the MSP airport gates, restaurants, or airplane lounges.
 The state of Minnesota allows breastfeeding wherever parents and babies can legally be.

 However, there are benefits to the lactation rooms at MSP.
-If you’re traveling through MSP airport with a baby, you may prefer space to breastfeed or pump privately.
-The pumping and nursing rooms, called lactation centers, are locked and have a sink, outlets, and comfortable seating.
+If traveling through MSP airport with a baby, you may prefer space to breastfeed and bond quietly or pump privately.
+The MSP pumping and nursing rooms, called lactation centers, are locked and have a sink, outlets, and comfortable seating.

 Lactation Room MSP Airport Terminal 1